About Unified Interface

 - All experiences on Unified Interface have accessibility improvements.

-Capabilities available in Unified Interface with Dynamics 365, version 9.0
+Capabilities available in Unified Interface with Dynamics 365 for Customer Engagement, version 9.0

 Most of the core functionalities of sales and customer service have moved to the Unified Interface client.

 You can access all the system and user dashboards from within your Unified Interface apps.
 The interactive dashboards are now available for all record types with richer interactive dashboard capabilities.